Master of Education in Higher Education

 - Application Information: GRE exam not required for admissions

-- Pursue academic excellence through coursework based on the ACPA/NASPA Professional Competencies that gets you ready for real-world work with today’s college students in a range of postsecondary settings.
+- Pursue academic excellence through coursework based on the ACPA/NASPA Professional Competencies that prepare you for real-world work with today’s college students in a range of postsecondary settings.

 - Translate classroom learning to practice through internship/assistantship experiences that prepare you for your first professional position post-degree.